Photo by André Daughtryhttp://www.andredaughtrystudio.com/

 http://www.andredaughtrystudio.com/

 Kay Ottinger has moved through New York as a dancer, performance coordinator and curator since 2010.
-Born and raised in San Diego, CA, Kay moved to New York in 2006 to attend Sarah Lawrence College where she focused her studies in Dance.
 She has had the pleasure to perform with choreographers such as Ivy Baldwin, Okwui Okpokwasili, Ursula Eagly, Kathy Westwater, Kim Brandt, Rebecca Davis, Priscilla Marrero, Christopher Williams, Louis Malvacias, Molly Poerstel Taylor, and in the revivals of Lucinda Child’s Radial Courses and Carolee Shcneeman’s Lateral Splay.

-Kay had the wonderful opportunity to coordinate Movement Research at Judson Church and Open Performance from ‘14 - ‘18.
-She has conceived and curated numerous group shows at places around Queens and Brooklyn whose evenings are built around the combination of time, space, and performance practice.
-Her latest iteration, Faith, was live-streamed through Judson Arts Wednesdays in 2020.
+Kay coordinated Movement Research at Judson Church and Open Performance from ‘14 - ‘18.
+She has conceived and curated improvisational group shows whose evenings were built around the combination of time, space, and performance practice.
+These have been witnessed at Judson Memorial Church, 2nd Story Pilates + Yoga, Brooklyn Studios for Dance, Glasshouse, Brooklyn Fire Proof and apartment buildings in Bushwick, Brooklyn.

-Please read more about her current project here
+Please read more about her self-study project here